Latifafaisal/UCHub/README.md

 **Advisor:** Prof. Iman AlMomani

-Chubhub is a comprehensive web application for managing university club activities, built with Node.js, Express, MySQL (Sequelize ORM), and Socket.io for real-time messaging.
+UCHub is a comprehensive web application for managing university club activities, built with Node.js, Express, MySQL (Sequelize ORM), and Socket.io for real-time messaging.
 It supports multiple user roles including students, clubs, administrators, and deans, providing a platform for club registration, event management, membership applications, and communication.

 ## Prerequisites